viktech/Writing/Reconcile.md

 Finally, the fact that I proturbed a member of the community in such a way is unsettling and causes concern about the decisions I am making and the actions I am taking.
 I am practing the reflection and self-analysis that is required to make deep changes in self.

 I also need to apologize to the front desk staff for the disturbance I caused.
-I need to work towards atonement for all involved including myself, and take steps towards forgiveness .
+I need to work towards forgiveness, and take steps towards atonement for all involved, including myself.

 I have made significant changes during the interim period, and I hope that these changes will reinforce my ability to make positive, productive decisions.
-I plan to continue my journey of self-improvement with
+I plan to continue my journey of self-improvement.

+Please consider this message a step on the path to owning my decisions.

+I will be happy to discuss this message, or any related aspect, in person.

+S